carsongrett/cfbdata/README.md

 ```

 ### Automated Generation
-The GitHub Action workflow can be triggered manually from the Actions tab.
+- **Regular Content**: The main GitHub Action workflow can be triggered manually from the Actions tab.
 It includes an optional input to reset `posted_ids.json` for re-testing the same games.
+- **On This Day Content**: A separate monthly workflow runs on the 1st of each month to generate historical content for the upcoming month.

 ### Web Interface
 Open `index.html` in a browser to view, filter, and copy generated posts.
-The interface includes separate tabs for "Final Scores", "Polls", and "Betting Previews" content.
+The interface includes separate tabs for "Final Scores", "Polls", "Betting Previews", and "On This Day" content.

 ## Betting Previews Feature